listcall/lica/README.md

 ## Host Web Access

-1. Get the ggVM IP address `ifconfig`
+1. Get the VM IP address `ifconfig`

 2. On your host machine, add the VM IP Address to `/etc/hosts`